We live in a world that is dominated by technology and information.

 Given the scale of companies like Google, it’s not surprising that they heavily invest into their tech to deliver the best possible experience to users.

 One of the ways they do this is through hiring search engine evaluators, who are responsible for manually reviewing search results to help improve algorithm performance.

-If you’d like to take part in improving the overall function of search engines while making upwards of $15/hour from the comfort of your own home, this is the post for you!
+If you’d like to take part in improving the overall function of search engines while making upwards of $15/hour from the comfort of your own home, a remote search engine evaluator job might be the right choice for you!

 While technology is pretty sophisticated, algorithms aren’t always perfect.

 Google, for example, has been increasingly displaying answer snippets to search queries, relying on their algorithm to display answers based on the content it scrapes from top results to serve user intent.